2020-Summer-Project-Workgroup/2020-Summer-Project/README.md

 # 2020-Summer-Project
-A web project, summer, 2020
+A web project, Summer 2020